Ammi (Queen Anne’s Lace) Growing Guide

 Read more

-Ammi flowers thrive in full sun to partial shade, needing at least 6-8 hours of sunlight daily.
-They prefer well-drained, fertile loamy soil with an optimal pH level between 6.0 and 7.5.
-Choosing the right site is crucial for healthy growth and abundant blooms.
+Ammi flowers thrive in full sun to partial shade with at least 6-8 hours of sunlight daily and prefer well-drained, fertile loamy soil with an optimal pH level between 6.0 and 7.5.

 Read more